oracle-livelabs/developer/oracle-ai-for-sustainable-dev/realtimespeechselectai/realtimespeechselectai.md

    2. Download the wallet for the database created in the workshop in step 1 (click `Database Connection` on the `Autonomous Oracle Database` page of the database that was created).
 Note the password you use to download the wallet.
 More info can be found here: https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/connect-download-wallet.html

-## Task 2: Build and run Python applicaiton
+## Task 2: Build and run Python application

    1. Open a terminal/shell.